djcapelis/atomic-ring/README.md

 This function can be used to determine how many items are currently in the atomic ring pointed to by `aring`.
 It may be safely used from any thread, so long as the atomic ring has already been successfully initialized with `aring_init()`.

 This function returns:
-* The number of items that the atomic ring pointed to by aring contains.
+* The number of items in the atomic ring.

 ### unsigned int aring_capacity(struct atomic_ring * aring)
 This function can be used to determine the total capacity of the atomic ring pointed to by `aring`.
 This number does not change until the atomic ring is destroyed.
 It may be safely used from any thread, so long as the atomic ring has already been successfully initialized with `aring_init()`.

 This function returns:
-* The number of items that the atomic ring pointed to by aring can store in total.
+* The number of items that the atomic ring can store in total.

 ### int aring_free(struct atomic_ring * aring)
 This function frees the ring buffer for the atomic ring pointed to by `aring` and sets the capacity to zero.
 Subsequent calls to atomic ring code using this atomic ring will produce bad results and may even crash.
 This function should only be called before a program destroys the atomic ring.